 - Conclusion – And How Polymash Helps

-The increasing role of Chinese click farms have had an outsized impact on the top 200 for iTunes.
+The increasing role of Chinese click farms have had an outsized impact on the top 200 ranking for Apple Podcasts.
 The charts are gameable, hackable, and a lot of people are doing just that.
 The Youtube video above was put together by LimeLink, and if you're a podcaster you owe it to yourself to check it out.
 Careful, you might get depressed, or worse, be tempted to try the same for your podcast.
 Don't!
 This post is here to help.